renamedquery/youtube-dl-server/README.md

 ## Known issues:

 - Downloading certain videos with the ultra high format will lead to a missing codec error if you play it on windows.

+## Want to contribute?

+There are some things that still need to be added, and if you want to help out it would be appreciated!
+Here is a list of some of the needed bits:

+- A new favicon for the application
+- Known issue fixes
+- Unknown issue fixes

 ## Disclaimers